microsoft/teams-powerapps-app-templates/Area Inspection/Documentation/README.md

-# Inspection App Template - Documentations
+# Inspection App Template - Documentation

 ## How to use
 * [Use Inspection sample app](inspection.md)